 There are Victorian Police Protective Service Officers (PSOs) at the busiest stations and extra Transit Police travelling on many Night Network services.
 PSOs are situated at major stations across the network to lend a hand throughout the night.

 For detailed information, see Night Network security, safety and noise.

 The evaluation will consider a range of data including patronage, network performance data and public feedback.

 We're seeking feedback from a wide variety of stakeholders, including local councils.
 To have your say visit the Night Network Get involved page.

 Are there different timetables for public holidays?

-Night Network services run on all Friday and Saturday nights regardless of public holidays.
-Night Network services do not run on other nights even when a holiday Saturday timetable is operating.
+Night Network runs on all Friday and Saturday nights regardless of public holidays.
+Night Network does not run on other nights, even when a holiday Saturday timetable is operating.

 For more information, see Night Network fares and ticketing.